Protecting automotive paint since 2002

 A CLEAR AUTO BRA is a thin, clear plastic film that is installed on the front of your vehicle to prevent damage to your paint caused by small rocks, sand, salt and bugs.
 Once installed it is virtually invisible, and will not peel, crack, or discolor.

-Larry Millen has been installing paint protection film full time since 2002, and with thousands of kits installed, our company is uniquely positioned to provide you with a combination of the best installations and the finest customer service available.
+Larry Millen is the owner, and has been installing paint protection film full time since 2002.
+He is XPEL factory trained, 3M certified and SOLARGARD certified.
+With thousands of kits installed, our company is uniquely positioned to provide you with a combination of the best installations and the finest customer service available.

 Before you choose an installation facility do your homework.
 Ask to see their work.
 This step can not be overlooked!
 Current model cars should be done using kits (not custom).
 What brand of Paint Protection Film are they using, and why?
-We use 3M film, the industry leader.
+We use Xpel Ultimate, Solargard, and 3M Paint Protection films, the leaders in the industry.
 Our shop does installations for most of the big-name dealerships in the area.
 We can show you new installations as well as installations that have been done for years.
 Things to look for: Pealing, dirt filled edges.
 Misaligned kits.
 Jagged cuts, dull film, wrinkles, fingerprints and dirt in the film.
 This is an aftermarket (and very difficult) installation.
 No job is perfect, but it shouldn't be obvious that it is bad.
 The following pictures are not my work, but accurately show poor installations.

 Mercedes hood.
 This is a bad installation.
 The paint protection film should follow the lines of the body.
 These gaps in coverage are not acceptable.
 The black dots are edges of the film pealing up, Not normal.